-This annual audit program is always highly attended and rated by membership.
-An overview of top items for audit committees to keep in mind as they carry out their 2020 agendas will be presented by Mark Erkenswick, partner for KPMG, prior to diving into hot topics that will include:
+This annual audit program was highly attended by over 75 NACD members and guests.
+An overview of top items for audit committees to keep in mind as they carry out their 2020 agendas will be presented by Mark Erkenswick, partner for KPMG, prior to diving into hot topics that were discussed including:

 Sheila Talton is currently the President and CEO of Gray Matter Analytics, a healthcare data analytics company that she founded in 2013.
 Under her guidance, Gray Matter’s expert team takes a uniquely collaborative approach with their clients – healthcare provider and payer organizations – to use a data analytics platform, insights-driven solutions and advisory services to reduce costs, increase revenue and improve patient outcomes.
 Crucially, she has mentored her team to impart a data-driven culture to each client for long-term success by highlighting that improving data governance and utilizing data analytics isn’t just important for IT, it’s a cross-functional business challenge.
 Her latest mission at Gray Matter is to encourage clients to take ownership of their data, maximize its value and more effectively standardize data across large, complex enterprises to address interoperability challenges that proliferate in healthcare.

 She is an innovative global leader and Big Data strategist with over 30 years of experience in helping organizations increase value, build successful businesses within larger companies and expand into emerging markets.
 Prior to launching Gray Matter, Sheila was the VP/Globalization Officer for Cisco Systems in China and South America, President of EDS’ Business Processing Information Services and a Senior Managing Partner at Ernst & Young/Cap Gemini.